dividedbyzeroco/wander-cli/readme.md

 __Wander__ is a command-line tool that enables programmable database changes.
 Through __Migrations__, you can version control your database and easily `commit` or `revert` changes between versions.

+# Supported Database

+Currently, only `mysql` is supported.
+Adapters for other databases are still under development.

++ &check; MySQL
++ &cross; PostgreSQL
++ &cross; SQL Server
++ &cross; Oracle DB

 # Getting Started

 To get started, globally install `wander-cli`